yktoo/yktoo.com/content/blog/0194/index.en.md

 The walls are about one metre thick and have very narrow loopholes, with openings just about two inches wide:
 ![](img:2.bp.blogspot.com/--f00ExxPNSg/Ua4mNML--nI/AAAAAAAAZB4/3TC0nd5bD70/s1600/dsc09325.picasaweb.jpg:a)

-There is a small Church of Our Lady of Grace (//Igreja de Nossa Senhora da Graça//) built in XVI century, which is now in a fairly poor condition:
+There is a small Church of Our Lady of Grace ({{< fl "Igreja de Nossa Senhora da Graça" >}}) built in XVI century, which is now in a fairly poor condition:
 ![](img:2.bp.blogspot.com/-si_P7GboulU/Ua4mOCf4ByI/AAAAAAAAZCA/lVjhpTE0WLk/s1600/dsc09326.picasaweb.jpg:a)

 And the whole fortress looks somewhat dreary and neglected: